Vyral/wayne-chang/_posts/2019-04-12-3-things-you-need-to-know-about-before-you-invest.md

 {% include pullquote.html %}

 **2\.
-Know the criteria of what you’re looking for.** Be very specific; you need to look at pretty much everything.
-You need to consider commercial properties, residential properties, land, and much more.
-If you want a single-family home with three bedrooms, a two-car garage, and nearby grocery stores, you’ll be able to narrow down your search.
-When you find a home that meets your criteria, you’re ready to pull the trigger immediately.
+Know the criteria of what you’re looking for.** Be very specific in your search otherwise you’ll spend too much time looking at everything and go into analysis paralysis. &nbsp;Rather than say “I’m looking for a deal”, you want to be able to say “I’m looking for a 3 bedroom single family home with a two car garage that rents out for $3,000 per month.”
+This way when you find a home that meets your criteria, you’re ready to pull the trigger immediately.

 **3\.
 There are two types of investing.** You can buy a property, fix it up, and sell it.
 Or you can buy a property and make money long-term from renting it out.
 If you’re going to be a landlord, be ready to acquire an understanding of landlord-tenant law.
 A lot of first-time landlords are unfamiliar with the many laws involved, so it’s important to know what you’ll be dealing with.
 If you don’t have time to learn all the laws, hire a property management company to deal with it for you.